Newbury Comics: Company logo in popular culture

 In the movie Hatchet (2006), star Joel Moore spends much of the film in a blood-spattered Newbury Comics T-shirt.
+This was due to the fact, that writer/director, Adam Green, is from Mass, and loved the store.
 In reaction to this Newbury Comics started selling special Hatchet T-shirts like the one in the movie.
 The "Tooth Face" Logo T-shirt is featured in the second issue of The Bulletproof Coffin comics from Image Comics.

 In the fifth and sixth season opening credits for Sabrina, the Teenage Witch, Sabrina, portrayed by Melissa Joan Hart, is seen walking out of the store on Newbury Street.

+The song "Newbury Comics" by John Lipari was released on March 15, 2024 from his third studio album The Singer of Staten Island.